 This isn't just about pulling out what I know and putting it on paper.
 It's been a process to find out what are the hardest

 Active participation is essential to acquire a handle on fundraising.
 Video lectures will provide the foundation to leverage office hours, and for the live cohort -> small group practice sessions, live discussions, pitch practice, and deliverable-based homework.
 In addition, I won't just be speaking at you.
 I will engage with the class, explain the most pressing and tricky questions, and stimulate the cohort to advance together.

 Joining a community of founders who are in the same battle will be priceless.
 All FWC members o expand your network and get valuable feedback on the content you produce.
 The most successful entrepreneurs turn fundraising into a team-based sport, and FWC aims to help you establish your first teammates.

 Even if you know how to fundraise, finding the time to do the necessary work while running your company can be near impossible.
 FWC adds structure and community to drive accountability to this work-intensive process.
 If that’s not enough, one of our most popular elements is study hall sessions to get the work done together.

 Don't expect just theory and principles.
 Step-by-step processes, email templates, CRM system guides, and data scraping systems are just a few of the superchargers FWC delivers to its students.

-Live Class - 5 weeks of live classes with Jason teaching the concepts and running exercises to help drive results
+Live Class - 5 weeks of live classes along a cohort of peers with Jason teaching the concepts and running exercises to drive results

 Pitch Practice - Group sessions organized for pitch practice and team feedback